Ali Al-Hamadi: AFC Wimbledon

-On 12 January 2023, Al-Hamadi completed a permanent transfer to League Two side AFC Wimbledon on a two-and-a-half year deal.
-He scored his first goal for Wimbledon on 18 February 2023 in a 2-2 draw with Hartlepool United.
+On 12 January 2023, Al-Hamadi completed a permanent transfer to League Two side AFC Wimbledon on a two-and-a-half-year deal.
+He scored his first goal for Wimbledon on 18 February 2023 in a 2–2 draw with Hartlepool United.
+In March 2023, he was awarded the EFL Young Player of the Month award.
+On 30 September, Al-Hamadi converted a hat-trick against Tranmere Rovers, his former youth club, in a 4–1 win.
+He was twice-awarded the PFA League Two Fans' Player of the Month award while at Wimbledon, earning the honours in March and September 2023.

+Ipswich Town

+On 29 January 2024, Al-Hamadi signed for then Championship club Ipswich Town for an undisclosed fee on a four-and-a-half-year contract.
+He made his Ipswich debut on 3 February, in a 3–2 defeat to Preston North End.
+On 14 February, he scored his first goal for the club, converting a penalty in stoppage time of a 4–0 away victory over Millwall.
+He was a member of the team that achieved promotion to the Premier League that season, ending a 22-year absence from the top flight.
+On 17 August, Al-Hamadi was brought on as a substitute during Ipswich's first match of the 2024–25 season against Liverpool, becoming the first Iraqi footballer to play in the Premier League.

+On 24 January 2025, Al-Hamadi joined Stoke City on loan for the remainder of the 2024–25 season.
+He scored on his debut helping Stoke to a 2–1 victory at Hull City.
+He scored the only goal against Blackburn Rovers on 12 March 2025.
+Al-Hamadi made 15 appearances for Stoke helping them to avoid relegation on the final day of the season.

+On 2 September 2025, Al-Hamadi joined Luton Town on a season-long loan with an obligation to buy.

 International career

+Youth

 Al-Hamadi was eligible to play for both England and Iraq at international level and accepted a call-up to the Iraq U23 team in 2019, declaring for the country of his birth.

-Iraq U23

 In late 2019, Al-Hamadi received and accepted an invitation from the Iraq under-23s to join them in their preparations for the 2020 AFC U-23 Championship.
 Ali made his debut for and scored his first goal in October 2019.
 He was not included in the squad for the final tournament due to an injury he picked up at the training camp.